jiejie567/R2DIO/README.md

 ```

 ### 3.2 Download test rosbag
-You may download our [recorded data](https://drive.google.com/file/d/1ed5KSiXcmBxnIMcHpiy41E5sM5NtAZra/view?usp=sharing) (7.8GB) if you dont have realsense L515, and by defult the file should be under home/user/Downloads
+You may download our [recorded data](https://drive.google.com/file/d/11LRsnL8Be4eK5r5jWjqNwo1AqkY_aUzp/view?usp=sharing) (10GB).
+If you are in China, you can download the recorded data: [office](链接：https://pan.baidu.com/s/1LTos6MG4CUq3SJz6GV55tQ)  and by defult the file should be under home/user/Downloads
 unzip the file
 ```
 cd ~/Downloads